orangesys/ansible-role-telegraf/README.md

 The high-level variables are stored in the `defaults/main.yml` file.
 The most important ones being:

 ```
-# Channel of Telegraf to install (currently only 'stable' is supported)
+# Channel of Telegraf to install (currently only '1.3.2' is supported)
 telegraf_agent_version: '1.3.2' or highly

 ```